 With any win-back strategy, it is vital to remember that you’re more than likely swimming against the tide.
 The same Marketing Land research referenced above indicates that only 12% of mails sent as part of win-back campaigns are opened.

 And if someone has lapsed already, the last thing you want to give them is a reason to moan about you to anyone and everyone that’s prepared to listen.
-We’ve all heard the nightmare stories about endless unsolicited phone calls from tone-deaf direct sales teams.
+We’ve all heard the nightmare stories about endless unsolicited phone calls from tone-deaf direct sales teams (using their customer callback software).
 Well, sending too many messages as part of your win-back strategy will risk adding your brand to the litany of shame.

 Don’t be that brand.